helix-editor/helix/book/src/ecosystem.md

 # Ecosystem

-This section has information related to the wider Helix ecosystem.
+This section has information related to the wider Silicon ecosystem.